isdanryan/ToDoApp/README.md

 * Use bootstrap to create a responsive layout that can adjust to any platform.
 * The web app will have clear and obvious buttons to carry out the relevant functions.
 * It will also feature a clean and modern layout to help avoid any distractions.
+* Confirmation messages will be shown to help show the user either a succesful or unsuccessful function.
+* The web app will feature a sign up/login requirement to secure each users tasks.
+* The main To Do Task page will only be available once the user has logged in.

+### **Colour Scheme**
+The main background for each page will mainly be white with a dark font to make it easy to read.
+The navigation bar will be a dark colour with a light font to offset from the mainly white background.
+Each of the buttons will be colour coded to help identify their function, e.g. Red = Delete.
+The success messages will be coloured green, and the unsuccessful messages will be coloured red to further help identify their intended message at a glance.

 ## **Technologies Used**
 ### **Languages**